Pages

 10 Thoughts On Donald Trump And The Dignity Of Christian Women

-We interrupt this music and faith blog to discuss the dignity of women.
+We interrupt this blog to discuss the dignity of women.
 I promise we'll return to the regularly-scheduled programming after this special report.

 Dignity is the innate right to be valued, respected, and to receive ethical treatmentIt's what women lose in the wake of sexual mistreatment whether it's rape, groping, harassment, or vaguer forms of misogyny.
 Dignity is also what women (or any other group, for that matter) lose when fellow Christian leaders fail to defend us - we lose that sense of the very right to be valued.
 Thankfully, Jesus dignified women over and over.
 Christians on both the right and left agree with that.
 How I wish they all followed his example.